Scissor Seven

-Scissor Seven, also known as Killer Seven (Chinese: 刺客伍六七, Cìkè Wuliùqi) is a Chinese manhua series created by He Xiaofeng, serialized on the website Tencent Dongman between 2016 and 2017.
-It was followed by an anime-style donghua series aired in China since April 25, 2018 on the websites Bilibili and Tencent Video.
+Scissor Seven, also known as Killer Seven (Chinese: 刺客伍六七, Cìkè Wuliùqi), is a Chinese manhua series created by He Xiaofeng, serialized on the website Tencent Dongman between 2016 and 2017.
+It was followed by a donghua series, which premiered on April 25, 2018 and is primarily released on Bilibili and Tencent Video.
 The fourth season premiered on January 18, 2023.
 A film sequel to the series' fourth season was announced at the end of the season's final episode.
 The teaser trailer of the fifth season was posted on April 25, 2024.
 The fifth season premiered in China on October 2, 2024.
 A prequel manhua series, Scissor Seven: Black and White Twin Dragons, has been published on Tencent Dongman and Manga Bilibili since 2021.
-Scissor Seven debuted in worldwide as a Netflix Original.
+Outside of China, Scissor Seven debuted worldwide on Netflix in 2020.
 The series also received a nomination in the TV Film category at the 2018 Annecy International Animated Film Festival.